 Outline your text (Command + Shift + O) and fill it with a linear gradient.
 Change the first color stop to a muddy green color, change the second color stop to a darker muddy green color, and change the Angle of the gradient to -90.

-Now we got the base text, let’s start creating the mummy fabric.
+Now we got the base text, let’s start creating the fabric for our mummy text effect.
 We are going to take this one letter at a time, so let’s focus on the first letter of your text.
 WIth the Pen tool (P) create a strip shape that covers a small portion of the letter.
 Make sure the shape overlaps the letter a little.

 Take off any stroke on the strip and fill it with a linear gradient.
 Add one more color stop to the gradient so you have a total of three color stops.
 Change the first color stop to a gray color, the second color stop to white, and the third color stop to a gray slightly lighter that the first gray.
 Change the Location of the first middlepoint to 28 and the second middlepoint to 87.